-A few months back I was approached by a large manufacturer of tapes and adhesives for the construction industry.
-They were very interested in learning about the types of adhesives and tapes being used by decorative concrete applicators as well as the common problems applicators had when using these products on typical decorative jobs.
-I did not have to think very long or hard to put together a list of suggestions and common problems.
+I didn’t have to think very long or hard to put together a list of suggestions and common problems with tape on concrete.
 Like a lot of ancillary products used by decorative installers, the tapes and adhesives used in the industry typically come from other markets and are nothing more than the best option available at that time.
-Sometimes these crossover products do the job, and other times they fall short and cause problems.
+Sometimes these crossover products do the job.
+However, other times they fall short and cause problems.

-It is widely known that the decorative concrete industry has struggled with tape issues for decades.
-These range from the tape tearing when overlays are being applied, or stain bleeding under the tape, to adhesive effectiveness when the tape gets wet.
+Most know that the decorative concrete industry has struggled with tape issues for decades.
+These range from tape tearing when overlays are applied, to stain bleeding under the tape, to adhesive effectiveness when the tape gets wet.

-But by far the biggest problem with tape in the decorative industry is the issue of chemical weld between tape and sealers causing sealer failure when the tape is pulled.
-Interestingly enough, it is not widely discussed and even less understood.
-I was one of the first to identify this issue as a problem in our industry more than 10 years ago, and I still include the topic in most all of my troubleshooting presentations today.
+But by far the one of biggest problems with tape on concrete in the decorative industry is the issue of chemical weld between tape and sealers causing sealer failure when the tape is pulled.
+Interestingly enough, it’s not widely discussed and even less understood.
+I was one of the first to identify this issue as a problem in our industry more than 10 years ago.
+And I still include the topic in most all of my troubleshooting presentations today.

 The above scenario actually takes place more often than most in our industry realize.
 The problem occurs with all types of tape, even the blue and green low-adhesive brands, and on all types of sealed floors.
-I have found that it does occur more often with acrylic sealers and when the sealer is less than one month old.
+I have found it occurs more often with acrylic sealers and when the sealer is less than one month old.

 Blame the tape’s resin

 The main culprit for this issue lies with the flexibility and type of resin used on most construction tape.
-When you take a closer look at the glue on the back of tape, you see that it is very flexible.
-The glue gets its flexibility from plasticizers, additives used to make plastics and rubbers softer and more flexible.
-For example, high-performance car tires have a lot of plasticizer, which makes them softer, allowing for a better grip on the road.
+When you take a closer look at the glue on the back of the tape, you see that it is very flexible.
+The glue gets its flexibility from plasticizers, namely additives used to make plastics and rubbers softer and more flexible.
+For example, high-performance car tires have a lot of plasticizer.
+This makes them softer, allowing for a better grip on the road.

-When tape with acrylic glue is used on a floor with an acrylic sealer that is still chemically drying, the two acrylic resins can form a very strong and permanent chemical bond.
-I have seen cases where this bond is so strong that when the tape was removed it took not only the sealer and stain, but the top 1/16-inch of the concrete as well.
 This is why the issue of tape pulling sealers off concrete tends to occur with newer sealed floors.
-But don’t be fooled — the chemical weld between acrylic resins can take place at any time if the right conditions exist.
+But don’t let this fool you — the chemical weld between acrylic resins can take place at any time if the right conditions exist.
 It can also take place between tape and other common decorative sealer resins such as polyurethanes, epoxies, polyaspartics and polyureas.

 If you have to repair a floor where tape has removed the sealer and color, the best approach I have found involves using faux finish techniques with tints and stains to touch up the color in the taped areas, followed by resealing.
 A more invasive approach involves chemically stripping the entire floor, recoloring, then resealing.

 The issue of glue migration is not selective to sealed surfaces.
-I have seen significant damage done when tape was applied to unsealed concrete prior to staining.
+I’ve seen significant damage done when installers apply tape to unsealed concrete prior to staining.
 The same process occurs, but instead of the glue migrating into the sealer, it migrates into the concrete.
-When the tape is pulled some of the glue remains in the pores of the concrete.
+When the installer pulls the tape some of the glue remains in the pores of the concrete.
 The downside is that you can’t see it until the concrete is stained, at which time it shows up as a blotchy line on the floor.